wayneweicheng/agentic_spec_driven_pipeline/docs/spec-driven-pipeline-with-llms.md

 - What does a mature spec-driven development process look like?
 - How do we balance speed with quality in LLM-assisted development?

-We're not trying to solve all these challenges in this introductory post.
+We're not trying to solve all these challenges in this post.
 These are deep topics that deserve dedicated exploration.

 **In upcoming posts, we'll dive deeper into:**
-- Detailed prompt engineering strategies for spec and code generation
+- Detailed prompt/context engineering strategies for spec and code generation
 - Local testing strategies with BigQuery emulators and synthetic data
 - Code review best practices for LLM-generated pipelines
 - Building robust test frameworks that enable rapid validation
 - Handling complex transformations (window functions, recursive CTEs, etc.)
-- Production deployment and monitoring patterns
-- Real-world case studies and lessons learned
-- Building a library of reusable spec patterns and testing templates

 **The key message:** The spec-driven approach is powerful, but success requires engineers to develop new skills in specification design, testing strategy, and code review.
 The challenges are real, but so are the opportunities.